 Due to ELR's distinguished history, staffers receive access to an extensive alumni network.
 ELR's alumni network offers invaluable support and guidance to our members.
 ELR alumni work at some of the nation's top law firms, entertainment/sport agencies, corporations, and government offices, as such ELR encourages its staffers to learn from those who succeeded before.
-ELR sponsors alumni panels and events, which cater to students who seek mentorship even beyond law school.
+ELR sponsors alumni panels and events, which cater to students who seek mentorship during their law school years and beyond.